sharathrjtr/autonomous_car_driving/README.md

 **Testing of autonomous driving on test track**
 - The trained model is saved locally.
 - File **drive.py** is used to load the trained model, connect to the simulator, obtain the telemetry data, pass the images through the model and send the steering angle to simulator.
-- The throttle value is calculated so as to maintain a constant speed of 20.
+- The throttle value is calculated so as to limit the car speed to 20.

 Install
 ```